Featured Psychology Students

 Earning a Master's of General Psychology at NYU

-"My time at SJC, specifically in the psychology department, most definitely prepared me for graduate school.
+"My time at St. Joseph's University, specifically in the psychology department, most definitely prepared me for graduate school.
 Being in Dr. Treboux's research lab provided me with opportunities to better my skills, analyze large amounts of data, create poster presentations for conferences, and effectively communicate our findings.
 I continue to work with Dr. Treboux in her lab, while also working in two research labs at NYU.
 I am also excited that I will be presenting at two different conferences with her this year.
 Dr. Treboux introduced me to and initiated my interest in research, and I hope to continue working with her and her research assistants in the coming years, as this was the starting point to what I hope is a lifelong career."

 Leslie Gonzaga ’19